karmaniverous/stan/.stan/system/stan.project.md

   1. DMP patch blocks (one per file).
 STAN applies with conservative fuzz and preserves original EOL flavor per file.
   2. `git apply` (two 3‑way attempts).
   3. jsdiff fallback.
-  4. If any files still fail:
+  4. If any files still fail: use the unified diagnostics envelope (START/END) described in the system prompt for analysis.
-     - Downstream: concise one‑line listing requests for those files.
-     - STAN repo: diagnostics envelope (START/END) for analysis.

 - Rules and safeguards:
   - One patch per file per reply (never mix versions for the same file in a single turn).
 File Ops remain separate.